flexumio/beautiful-docx/README.md

 **Extra:**

 For headings, you can set the `font size` and `font-family`.
-To do this, you need to pass the appropriate parameters: `font.headersSize`, `font.headersFontFamily`
+To do this, you need to pass the appropriate parameters: `font.headersSize`, `font.headersFontFamily`.

 **Example**: